ex0-tekk/Legend-of-SkyrimVR/README.md

 Since I use a Rift S, the skyrimvr.ini files will reflect that, so a few of these .ini settings will need to be adjusted to suit your specific HMD and PC. **I will go over that and other recommended settings throughout this guide.**

-LoSVR is developed and tested with this HMD and PC setup:
+LoSVR is developed and tested with this PC-VR setup:

 - Oculus Rift S
 - Win 10 ver.20H2 Fully Updated